Top Energy: Distribution network

+Network statistics

-Ngāwhā Geothermal Power Station
+Ngāwhā Geothermal Power Stations

-Top Energy owns and operates the Ngāwhā Geothermal Power Station on the Ngawha geothermal field.
-It utilises binary cycle technology manufactured by Ormat Industries and produces 56MW.
+Top Energy owns and operates the Ngāwhā Geothermal Power Stations on the Ngawha geothermal field.
+They utilise binary cycle technology manufactured by Ormat Industries and produce a total of 56MW.

+Ngawha A: 10 MW July 1998 (35°25'3"S 173°51'8"E)

 The power station opened in 1998 with a generating capacity of about 8 MW.
 It was the first power station to come into operation via a resource consent applied for and issued under the Resource Management Act 1991.

+Ngawha B: 15 MW August 2008 (35°25'3"S 173°52'4"E)

-In 2008, the plant was expanded, increasing the capacity to 25 MW and allowing the power station to provide 70% of Northland's electricity.
+In 2008, the second plant was built, increasing the total capacity to 25 MW and allowing the power station to provide 70% of Northland's electricity.

+Although the second power station is quite separate, the Electricity authority does not publish two separate data series, only one for their sum.

+Ngawha C: 31·5 MW January 2021 (35°24'12"S 173°51'13"E)

 In 2015, consents were granted for expansion with a further 50 MW of generation in two stages at a nearby site, with work beginning in late 2017.
 The first stage of the second expansion, generating an additional 32 MW was officially opened in July 2021.
-The stations now generate all the electricity the Far North needs for 97 per cent of the time, with surplus power sent to the national grid.
+The stations now generate all the electricity the Far North needs for 97 per cent of the time.
+Rather than varying their generation to supply the varying local demand, they run at constant power with any surplus being sent to the national grid.

+Unlike stations A and B that are south of Ngawha Springs, this station is north and is connected to the Kaikohe substation by a 110 KV transmission line, instead of the two 33 KV lines for the others.